DataSQRL/datasqrl.github.io/docs/reference/sqrl/learn.md

 (cd build/deploy; docker compose up)
 ```

-Docker-compose uses the `docker-compose.yml` template in the `deploy` folder which you can modify to your needs.

 :::info
 To stop the pipeline, interrupt it with `CTRL-C` and shut it down with:
 ```bash